kemurphy3/athlete-performance-predictor/README.md

 2. Add new calculation methods
 3. Integrate with existing reporting system

-### Custom Device Support
+### Custom Data Source Support
-To add support for new VeSync devices:
+To add support for new fitness platforms:
-1. Identify device type and capabilities
+1. Identify platform capabilities and API access
 2. Extend data collection methods
-3. Add device-specific data processing
+3. Add platform-specific data processing

 ### API Integration
 The system can be extended to integrate with: